 One of the main differences between agriculture and industry, is that the crops themselves constantly emit water vapor.

 Plants require water to perform the most basic physical processes.
 In most settings, the water will be provided through the ground.
-The water is taken in through the roots and water vapor is emitted from the leaves.
-As much as 90% of the water used for irrigation is transpired this way, constantly pushing the relative humidity upwards.
+The plants take in water through the roots and emit water vapor from their leaves.
+Crops transpire as much as 90% of the irrigation water this way, constantly pushing the relative humidity upwards.

-How Agricultural Humidity Control Differs from Industrial Dehumidification?
+How Greenhouse Humidity Control Differs from Industrial Dehumidification?

-Industrial manufacturing is characterized by standardization.
+Standardization is the leading principle behind industrial manufacturing.
 Most processes happen in highly controlled environments, in which climate conditions are strictly regulated and maintained.
-Any emitted water vapor or heat are usually expected and accounted for.
+The processes usually expect and account for any water vapor or heat emissions.

-Greenhouses, on the other hand, cannot be standardized to the same level.
-Most greenhouse operations will be subjected to fluctuating conditions.
+Greenhouses, on the other hand, cannot apply the same level of standardization.
+Most greenhouse operations will experience fluctuating conditions.
 Outdoor temperature and humidity have a great impact on the conditions inside.
 The conditions differ throughout the day and over different seasons, making it impossible to account for changes beforehand.
 Rather, greenhouse growing is based on agronomical research, predictions and real-time responses to differing conditions.

 Plants are living organisms.
 As such, their physiological behavior changes in reaction to their environment.
 The main factors affecting the rate of transpiration include temperature, lighting and radiation, plant size, and foliage density.
 All of which change constantly.
 These fluctuations in temperature and transpiration rates throughout the day, lead to everchanging relative humidity levels.

 One of the most common overlooked aspects when comparing dehumidification systems, is the expected or desired conditions in the facility.
 Many dehumidification manufacturers present their water extraction rates at a temperature of around 80oF.
 While most greenhouses aim to operate at lower temperatures, around 64oF.
 As colder air holds less water vapor, the extraction rates are much lower.
-This should be kept in mind when considering humidity control options.
+Growers should keep this in mind when considering humidity control options.

-While most humidity control systems out there are still designed for industrial purposes, many newer manufacturers specialize in agriculture alone.
+While most humidity control systems out there still cater to industrial needs, many newer manufacturers specialize in agriculture alone.

 Dedicated dehumidifiers for agriculture are designed specifically for the conditions and challenges faced in greenhouses, glasshouses and indoor growing facilities.
 Manufacturers such as DryGair come from a background of greenhouse research and are designed and tested to operate specifically in ecosystems associated with crop cultivation.